Submission Guidelines and Policies

-Keywords: Three to five keywords from the manuscript should be highlighted under the abstract.
+Keywords: Three to five keywords from the manuscript should be highlighted under the public significance statement.
 Keywords are what can help researchers find your work in the database.

 Tables and Figures: Manuscripts should include no more than three tables and two figures in any manuscript, and they should only be used when absolutely necessary.
 Each table or figure included should have a callout or indication where it is being referenced in the text.
 Additionally, text and tables/figure should not replicate each other.
 Tables and figures should be used to enhance the information being provided or explained and not as a replication of the exact information being provided in the body of the manuscript.
 Figures and tables should be formatted in APA style.

 References: References should be included in the submitted manuscript, and should follow the formatting style provided in the APA Publication Manual.
 Authors should check to ensure all citations provided in the manuscript are provided in the reference list and that all references are complete in detail per APA.